hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-jdk-on-mac-os-x.md

 The JAVA\_HOME system variable must be persisted when you leave and resstart a new Terminal  Window.

-One way to do this is to create a .profile file in the users home directory.
-This file should contain all the commands that should be persisted.
+One way to do this is to create or update a .profile file in the user's home directory.
+This file should contain all the commands that should be executed before the Terminal Window session starts.

 Open the Terminal app and type the following commands: